agonising-chafe/VibeMeals/docs/spec-today.md

 # Today – v1 Specification
-- Integration with calendar to surface "late night" or "busy day" context automatically.
-- If the main has book-authored accompaniments: "Make it a full meal" – opens a small list of the named side / sauce / appetizer / dessert recipes from the book for that main, filtered by constraints.
-# Today – v1 Specification

-**Version:** 1.1.1
-**Status:** Implementation-Ready
 **Wired to:** VibeMeals Vision v4.6.0 (`vision.md`); Data Model v1.4.1
 **Golden Tests:** G1, G4, G6
 **Last Updated:** December 12, 2025